chris-day/ISO-20022/README.md

 ## Notes

 2024-09-17 : Discussion around whether data types presented via a Metaclass should be first-class Datatypes i.e. ISO 20022 Data Types such as MaxText140 rather than using the built-in.
 As ISO 20022:2025 is migrating to ISO 11404 General Purpose Datatypes, perhaps there is a bigger picture.

+## Combined and fixed Ontology

+The files iso20022.rdfxml and iso20022-manchester-owl.omn and RDF/XML and Manchester OWL combined files that have the right Datatypes and DatatypeProperty fixes.

+Use this as a good, solid base to load messages instance against.